AryanJ-NYC/WebDevCurriculum/javascript/es6.md

 const squared = arr.map(elem => elem**2); // [2, 4, 9, 16, 25]
 ```
 Please note:
-1. If no brackets are used for the body, only one expression can be written and that expression will be returned.
+1. If no brackets are used to surround the body, only one expression can be written and that expression will be returned.
 2. A single parameter does not need to be wrapped in parentheses (though it can be).
 Zero or multiple parameters must be wrapped in parentheses.

 Similarly, in ECMAScript 5: